RDLLab/posggym/docs/environments/continuous/drone_team_capture.md

 Dynamics
 --------
-Actions of the pursuer agents are deterministic and consist of moving based on the non-holonomic model.
+Actions of the pursuer agents are deterministic and consist of moving based on the angular and linear velocity.

-The target will move following a holonomic model TODO
+The target has a maximum velocity that varies per episodes and it actively moves away from the pursuers and also the walls.

 Starting State
 --------------
 Target will start near the outside of the circle, while pursuers will start in a line on the middle.

-The pursuers will start with a random yaw.
+The velocity of the target is chosen uniformly at random at the start of each episode to be between 0.5 and 2.0 times the max velocity of the pursuers.

 Episodes End
 ------------
 Episodes ends when the target has been captured.
-By default a `max_episode_steps` limit of `50` steps is also set.
-This may need to be adjusted when using larger grids (this can be done by manually specifying a value for `max_episode_steps`when creating the environment with `posggym.make`).
+By default a `max_episode_steps` limit of `100` steps is also set.
+This may need to be adjusted when using larger world sizes (this can be done by manually specifying a value for `max_episode_steps` when creating the environment with `posggym.make`).

 Arguments
 ---------

 - `num_agents` - The number of agents which exist in the environment Must be between 1 and 8 (default = `3`)
-- `n_communicating_pursuer - The maximum number of agents which an agent can receive information from (default = `3`)
+- `n_communicating_pursuers - The maximum number of agents which an agent can receive information from (default = `3`)
 - `velocity_control` - If the agents have control of their linear velocity (default = `False`)
 - `arena_size` - Size of the arena (default = `430`)
 - `observation_limit` - The limit of which agents can see other agents (default = `430`)
-- `use_curriculum` - If curriculum learning is used, a large capture radius is used the capture radius needs to be decreased using the 'decrease_cap_rad' function (default = `False`)
+- `capture_radius` - Distance from target pursuer needs to be within to capture target.
+As per original paper, the user can adjust this to set a learning curriculum (larger values are easier) (default = `30`, which is the radius of the target).

 Available variants
 ------------------

-For example to use the Drone Team Capture environment with 8 communicating pursuers and episode step limit of 100, and the default values for the other parameters (`velocity_control`, `arena_size`, `observation_limit`, `use_curriculum`) you would
+For example to use the Drone Team Capture environment with 8 pursuer drones, with communication between max 4 closest drones and episode step limit of 100, and the default values for the other parameters (`velocity_control`, `arena_size`, `observation_limit`, `capture_radius`) you would use:
-use:

 ```python
 import posggym